DokimiCU/Exile/README.md

 -weather not saved when all players leave
 -what does "fog" in weather actually do...?
 -weather effects if exposed to sun?? ie. so can't dig a massive pit to stop rain.
+-sound effects cut off underground is too abrupt (should fade)

 Bed:
 -bed rest wipes physics effects (almost a feature...)